What to know about the Los Angeles immigration protests after citywide ICE operations

 Activists have called for "mass mobilization" in Los Angeles on Sunday, following protests that broke out a day earlier as people across the region reacted to dozens of arrests in citywide Immigration and Customs Enforcement operations.

-A protest was planned for 2 p.m.
-Pacific Time outside Los Angeles City Hall, according to the advocacy groups organizing it.
+A protest was planned for Sunday afternoon outside Los Angeles City Hall, according to the advocacy groups organizing it.
 In a social media caption calling for attendance, the groups wrote, "NATIONAL GUARD GO AWAY!
 ICE OUT OF LA!"

+Meanwhile, the U.S. Northern Command said around 300 National Guard troops were deployed Sunday to three separate locations in the greater Los Angeles area to conduct "safety and protection of federal property & personnel."

 Here's what to know about the unrest occurring in L.A.